 What You Need

-To make the process of cleaning collard greens easier, be sure to have these basic supplies:
+To make the process of cleaning collard greens easier, be sure to have these basic supplies.
+For the exact measurements and detailed instructions, you can jump to the recipe.

 • Large tub OR clean sink.
 Collard greens need a good soak in cold water before cleaning and cooking.